bluekvirus/spartan-ide/README.md

 0. SPA routing like Backbone

 ### server.js
-0. Mockjs middleware for `/mockdata`.
-1. Connect/Express middlewares for `/services` and `/tasks`.
+0. Connect/Express middlewares for `/services` and `/tasks`.
-2. Waterline models for data persistence.
+1. Waterline models for data persistence.
-3. SSO session and roles with policies.
+2. SSO session and roles with policies.

 ## Contribute